verseles/xpm/README.md

 Every script should follow the specs and be considered valid to be included in the repository.
 The specs are:

 ### Read-only variables
-The following variables should be informed by the installer script, in the example below, the micro installer script:
+The following variables should be set by the installer script, in the example below, the micro installer script:
 ```bash
 # The name of the package
 readonly xNAME="micro"